arthuro555/GDevelop/.github/ISSUE_TEMPLATE/--bug-report.md

 ## Other details
 * Include any OS/browser version/smartphone that you're using
-* Which version of GDevelop are you using?
+* Which version of GDeveloppe are you using?
 The desktop app or the web-app?
 * Add any other context about the problem here.